GlobalFishingWatch/GFW_technical_documentation/Loitering.md

 ## Key Tables

 + `world-fishing-827.pipe_production_v20201001.loitering` - loitering table is for all vessels types with no constraints on distance from shore and duration, and has not been filtered to good seg or overlapping and short. - analysts need to add restrictions.
-+ `world-fishing-827.pipe_production_v20201001.published_events_loitering` - Same as the loitering table, however the schema is modified to be consistent with the other `published_events_` tables, largely used in products APIs
++ `world-fishing-827.pipe_production_v20201001.published_events_loitering` - Similar to loitering table, however the schema is modified to be consistent with the other `published_events_` tables AND the data is restricted to avg_distance_from_shore_nm>=20 and segments must be good_seg AND NOT overlapping_and_short , largely used in products APIs

 ## Source Tables